AlphaBrate/alphabrate.github.io/about/policies/privacy.md

 We implement security measures to protect your information from unauthorized access, alteration, disclosure, or destruction.
 These measures include data encryption, secure databases, and firewalls.
 We also conduct regular security audits to ensure the ongoing safety of your information.
 While we take reasonable precautions to protect your information, no security system is impenetrable.
 We cannot guarantee the security of your information and are not responsible for unauthorized access to it.

-## 5. Use of Cookies
+## 5. Data For Your AlphaBrate Account

-We may use cookies to collect information about your usage of our services.
-Cookies are small text files that are stored on your device when you visit a website.
-They are used to remember your preferences and provide a better user experience.
-You can disable cookies in your browser settings, but doing so may affect the functionality of our services.
-Cookies are not used to collect personal information about you but are used for User Behavior Analytics (UBA) to improve our services.

-Our website uses Clarity and Google Analytics, both of which set cookies on your browser to obtain user session data.
-These cookies send non-personally identifiable information, such as session data, to Clarity and Google Analytics.
-If your browser settings disable cookies, Clarity and Google Analytics will not set cookies.

-If you are located in an area that requires user consent before setting cookies or collecting personal information, such as the EU, you can choose whether to accept our cookies.
-If you choose not to accept cookies, we will not collect the aforementioned UBA information.
+When you create an AlphaBrate account, we collect and store information that is necessary for the operation of your account.
+This includes, but is not limited to, your username, email address, and password.
+Your password is stored securely using encryption and cannot be accessed by anyone, including our staff.

+We may also collect additional optional information to enhance your user experience.
+This could include preferences, interests, and other details that help us tailor our services to you.

+Please note that you have the right to access, modify, and delete your personal data at any time.
+To do so, simply navigate to your account settings or contact our support team.

+Remember, the security of your AlphaBrate account data is our top priority.
+We implement stringent measures to protect it from unauthorized access or disclosure.
+However, it’s also important for you to safeguard your account details and ensure that your password is strong and unique.

 ## 6. Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
-We will notify you of any large changes by posting the new Privacy Policy on the home page of our Web App.
+We will notify you of any large changes by posting the new Privacy Policy to your AlphaBrate Account.
 We encourage you to review this Privacy Policy periodically for any changes.

+## 7. Translations of This Privacy Policy

+This Privacy Policy is written in English.
+If there are any discrepancies between the English version and a translated version, the English version will prevail.

-## 7. Contact Us
+## 8. Contact Us

 If you have any questions about this Privacy Policy, please contact us.
 We are committed to resolving any concerns or complaints you may have about our use of your information.

-This document was updated on 6 Mar 2024.
+This document was updated on 23 Apr 2024.